xXleowXx/gitlab-charts/doc/charts/registry/metadata_database.md

       migrations:
         enabled: true # this option will execute the schema migration as part of the registry deployment
    ```

-   NOTE:
-   Setting the value of `registry.database.migrations.enabled` will execute
-   the schema migrations as part the registry deployment in a job with a
-   name similar to `gitlab-registry-migrations-1`.
-The registry will
-   fail to start if the schema migrations failed.

 1. Optional.
 You can verify the schema migrations have been applied properly.
    You can either: